Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-James Bond says his name twice to introduce himself.
-Jayesh just roundhouse kicks you in the face.
+There are two kinds of women in the world; those who have slept with Jayesh, and those who want to.

-Updated on: [14/12/2025]
+Updated on: [15/12/2025]
 <!-- #jokeEnd -->